zgwnu/ng-bonita/README.md

 # @zgwnu/ng-bonita
 Angular Bonita Rest Api Services developed ZGW NU to create BPM application examples.

+See https://github.com/zgwnu/test-ng-bonita to look how to use this Module.

 # New
 All Services are Refactored to Angular HttpClient Module (@angular/common/http).